Social cognition: Cultural differences

 Nisbett (2003) suggested that cultural differences in social cognition may stem from the various philosophical traditions of the East (i.e. Confucianism and Buddhism) versus the Greek philosophical traditions (i.e. of Aristotle and Plato) of the West.
 Other research indicates that differences in social cognition may originate from physical differences in the environments of the two cultures.
 One study found that scenes from Japanese cities were 'busier' than those in the US as they contain more objects which compete for attention.
 In this study, the Eastern holistic thinking style (and focus on the overall context) was attributed to the busier nature of the Japanese physical environment.

 Later studies find that these differences in cognitive style can be explained by differences in relational mobility.
 Relational mobility is a measure of how much choice individuals have in terms of whom to form relationships with, including friendships, romantic partnerships, and work relations.
 Relational mobility is low in cultures with a subsistence economy that requires tight cooperation and coordination, such as farming, while it is high in cultures based on nomadic herding and in urban industrial cultures.

 A cross-cultural study found that the relational mobility is lowest in East Asian countries where rice farming is common, and highest in South American countries.

+These cultural influences might have also been results of the Chameleon Effect.
+The Chameleon Effect is when people unconsciously mimic the behaviors, gestures, and expressions of others.
+Chartrand and Bargh (1999) found that people favor those who were subtly mimicking them over those who weren't; those who were mimicking others were more likely to be liked and have more friendly interactions with others.
+The intensity of the Chameleon Effect highly depends on the culture norm and what is seen as acceptable.
+In a culture promoting collectivism, which highly values group harmony and requires one to actively fit in, this subtle mimicking is more likely to occur as it is socially accepted.
+However, culture promoting individualism, which prioritizes independence over group harmony, mimicry might be less common or even seen as intrusive.
+Therefore, the intensity of the Chameleon Effect highly depends on the culture norm and what is seen as acceptable.